 What is agile leadership?

-Agile leadership encompasses the type of leadership needed in an agile environment.
+Agile leadership or agile leadership encompasses the type of leadership or leaders needed in an agile environment.
 Agile impacts all employees and leaders and their behaviors.
-Agile leadership is focused on bringing about positive change in the organization and facilitating agile principles and an agile mindset within the organization.
-For this agile leaders need to be a role model for the agile mindset.
+Agile leadership is focused on bringing about positive change in the organization and promoting agile principles and an agile mindset within the organization.
+For this, agile leaders need to be a role model for the agile mindset.

 Why agile leadership?
 To keep pace with rapidly changing requirements!